vidisha999/Developing-a-Scalable-Machine-Learning-Framework-for-Healthcare-Analytics-Using-Snowflake-and-AWS/README.md

 ## Steps in the retraining pipeline
 1. Create the Data drift detector object using the training data and save the detector as a pickle file for use during retraining.
 2. Create a schedule which runs periodically to check a data drift from the data in the logging table created during the scoring process and to raise a trigger if there's a drift.
+3. Build a model drift detector, and a model monitoring function that uses "LOS" and "predicted_LOS" columns from logging table data queried in batches to calculate the current performance metric and compare it against the  reference performance metrics calculated during initial training to detect a drift.
-3. If the retrain trigger is activated, retrieve all data from the logging table up to the when periodic time window begins and retrain the model on new data, then save the retrained model on a seperate folder called " Retrain Artifacts".
+4. If the retrain trigger is activated, retrieve all data from the logging table up to the when periodic time window begins and retrain the model on new data, then save the retrained model on a seperate folder called " Retrain Artifacts".
 5. Old trained model and newly retrained model should be tested  on the remaining data in the logging table, which is only within the priodic time window (testing data) to evalaute the model performance by comparing their performance metrics.
 6. Once the final model is selected, the other model should be pushed to "Archives" folder and the selcted model should be in the currect directory along with its features and mappings.